-I am a Research Fellow in Davis Center (Harvard University) and PhD in Political Science from the University of Maryland.
+I am a Center Associate at Davis Center (Harvard University) and PhD in Political Science from the University of Maryland.
 In 2015-2018 I was a International Security Fellow at the Belfer Center (Harvard Kennedy School)

 My research explores individual level behavior in conflict environments.
 I am interested in how exposure to violence affects individual attitudes and decision making.

 I conducted field work in active conflict zones (Yemen, Iraq, Ukraine, and Palestinian territories) and post-conflict regions: Balkans (Bosnia, Kosovo, and Croatia), Africa (DR Congo, Rwanda, and Burundi), Central Asia (Tajikistan, Kyrgyzstan, and Uzbekistan), Asia (Bangladesh and Myanmar) and Caucasus (Georgia, Armenia, and Azerbaijan).